DanteLore/bdd-spark/README.md

 # Behaviour Driven Development for Spark

-Because your code does something very clever but your users don't have a clue how to read Scala!
+Because your code does something very clever but your stakeholders don't have a clue how to read Scala!

 ```cucumber
 Scenario: Read data from CSV files, join and save it to parquet